AndrewHazelden/NusionConverter/README.md

 ### Paste Nusion Usage:

-1. Start the Nussion web appin a terminal window.
+1. Start the Nussion Web app in a terminal window.
 2. Copy your Nuke node snippet into your clipboard buffer.
 3. Open Fusion Studio.
 Run the "Edit > Paste Nusion" menu item to automatically convert the nodes, and add them to your currently open Fusion comp.